Katrina Rae was born in Ponca City Oklahoma, currently works out of KRae East Art Studio, VA.

 Katrina has shown in Art Prize, Grand Rapids, MI.
 Art Prize Luxenberg receiving Certificate of Participation, Saginaw Art Museum, Studio 23 Art Center, Canton Art Center, Arte Natura, Limner Gallery, D' Art Center, Birmingham Bloomfield Art Center, Art Explosion, Faces and Figures, Fusion Western Art Competition, Mid Atlantic Invitational, Charlottevsville, VA.
 Rappahannock Tribal Center and Museum displaying a rotating collection of Katrina's Indigenous themed body of work.

 Awards include, honorable mentions, first place, second place, third place , juror awards, peoples choice awards, and 50 Artists of the Great Lakes Bay region award two years in a row.

 Memberships and affiliations, Studio23, D' Art Center, Great Lakes Pastel Association, International Pastel Association, MidAtlantic Pastel Association, Associate member Women Artists of the West.

 Katrina has worked on short film projects as a producer, director, set designer, prop coordinator and art director, for the Crash the Super Bowl Dorito’s Contest, Day in a Life 10-10-10, and Ridley Scott’s Parallel Lines Competition.

-Katrina’s work is on a constant evolutionary journey, striving to grow and evolve without limiting herself to one particular subject matter or area of concentration.
+Katrina’s work is on a constant evolutionary journey, striving to grow and evolve without limitation.